Editor’s Note: This post was updated on July 31, 2018, for accuracy and comprehensiveness. It was originally published on November 13, 2015.

 Notice the high values for Lean Body Mass and Skeletal Muscle Mass.
 This contributes towards the BMR value of 2,602.

 However, BMR is not the total calories you need a day.
-A more appropriate number to determine how many calories someone needs in a day is the Total Daily Energy Expenditure (TDEE), of which BMR is one part.
+A more appropriate number is the Total Daily Energy Expenditure (TDEE), of which BMR is one part.
 In order to calculate TDEE, you’ll first need to determine BMR and then multiply it by a factor determined by how active you are.
-Here are the conversions below.

 Professional football players would fall under “extremely active” as their full-time job involves very high amounts of physical activity.
 Taking the BMR in our example and multiplying it by 1.9 would result in a TDEE of 4,943.8, consistent with the statements made by Dr. Kliner.